flarum-lang/french/README.md

         "maelsoucaze/french": "^1.0"
 ```

-Note that you must add a colon at the end of this line if it is not added as the last item of dependencies.
+Note that you must add a colon at the end of this line if it is not added as the last item of the dependency list, or it will stop the execution due to a parsing error.

 ## Contributing